uds-psl/time-invariance-thesis-for-L/README.md

 ## Installation Instructions

-If you can use `opam 2` on your system, you can follow the instructions here.
+You need `opam 2` on your system.
-If you cannot use `opam 2`, you can use the `noopam` branch of this repository, which has no dependencies, but less available problems.

-### Manual installation

 You need `Coq 8.12.1` built on OCAML `>= 4.07.1`, the [Smpl](https://github.com/uds-psl/smpl) package, the [Equations](https://mattam82.github.io/Coq-Equations/) package, and the [MetaCoq](https://metacoq.github.io/metacoq/) package for Coq.
 If you are using opam 2 you can use the following commands to install the dependencies on a new switch:

 ```
-opam switch create coq-library-undecidability 4.07.1+flambda
+opam switch create coq-invariance-thesis 4.07.1+flambda
 eval $(opam env)
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install . --deps-only